 School Closings/Delays - Frequently Asked Questions

 Mars Area School District’s administration realizes that the decision to delay the start of classes or to close school because of inclement weather conditions may have a significant impact on Mars Area families.
-We understand that students are better served both academically and socially by being in school.
-However, the safety of our students as they ride our school buses and drive to school is always the most important factor in any decision.
+We understand that students are better served both academically and socially by participating in school.
+However, the safety of our students as they ride our school buses and drive to and from school is always the most important factor in any decision

-Regardless of weather forecasts during the evening news, parents may find closing or delay information via the following resources:
+Regardless of weather forecasts during evening or morning newscasts, parents/guardians may find delay/closing or Flexible Instruction / Remote Learning Day information via the following resources:

-The Superintendent and other school administrators carefully watch all weather conditions and forecasts.
+The Superintendent and the other school administrators carefully watch all weather conditions and forecasts.